Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Neutrinos from leptonic processes in AGN coronae

 Normalising the fluxes above $1 \; \text{TeV}$ to a total injected luminosity of $1.2 \times 10^{43} \; \text{erg/s}$, as in the case of $T_{X} = 1 \; \text{keV}$ in Ref.~\cite{hooper2023leptonic}, we present our benchmark energy spectra in Fig.~\ref{fig:spectraAGNnuComp}.
 It is compared to the mentioned previous computations.
 The photon spectral index and the cutoff energy are set, respectively, to $\alpha = 1.5$ to $E_\text{max} = 20 \; \text{TeV}$.
 The \textit{dashed} and \textit{dotted lines} are previous computations, respectively from Refs.~\cite{hooper2023leptonic} and~\cite{esmaeili2024neutrinos}, that, like in this work, include only electron and muon pair production processes.
 The \textit{dashed-dotted} energy spectra refers to a computation involving the other EM processes, double and triplet pair productions among others~\cite{esmaeili2024neutrinos}.
 In the same Fig.~\ref{fig:spectraAGNnuComp}, we show the $\nu_{\mu} + \bar{\nu}_{\mu}$ IceCube detection of the neutrinos associated to NGC~1068~\cite{2022}.

 If we account for exact oscillation probabilities (see~\ref{app_propProb}) the expected flavour composition of neutrinos produced via muon pair production in the corona of NGC~1068 is shown in Fig.~\ref{fig:flavPlotNGC}.
 The actual flavour distribution could be crucial in determining the processes behind the neutrino production, i.e. if produced from the decay chain of charged pions or just from muons.
 The former prompt composition is a signature of hadronic interactions, while the latter of leptonic production of neutrinos.
+In this work, we neglect any possible modified oscillation probabilities due to the surrounding AGN environment~\cite{dev2023flavor}.